-Investigation: An information gathering investigation is conducted, including interviewing witnesses, review of evidence (The standard of evidence used throughout the University disciplinary proceedings (student or employee) is the preponderance of the evidence), etc. to determine which type of disciplinary proceeding is most appropriate for the case and if resolution without a hearing board is possible.
+An information gathering investigation is conducted, including interviewing witnesses, and review of evidence14 to determine which type of disciplinary proceeding is most appropriate for the case and if resolution without a hearing board is possible.
 The determination is made based on the outlined criteria below and varies based on the circumstances of the allegation.

-The University will conduct an investigation and make all efforts to provide a resolution of the investigation usually within sixty (60) days from the time the University receives notice.
+The University will conduct an investigation and make all efforts to provide a resolution of the investigation ideally within sixty (60) days from the time the University receives notice.
 However, the resolution of a complaint may vary depending on the complexity of the investigation and/or extent of the alleged harassment or discrimination.
 The sixty (60) day time period does not include the time period for the appeal process.

-Step 4: Disciplinary Proceedings/Actions and Appeal Process
+Step 4: Disciplinary Proceeding/Action and Appeal Process